gosukiwi/vimo/vim-lessons/lesson-4.md

 Go to the `F` of `Foo`.
 Press `x`, then press `p`.

-Done it?
+Done?
 Groovy.
 As you can see, it turns out it writes `oFo`, that's because `p` puts the content _after_ the cursor, use `P` to put it before:

   Foo